CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 #### Persuasion (Emp)
 Persuading another character to think differently about something.

-#### Deception (Ora)
-Telling lies, acting in a way so as to deceive another character into believing something untruthful.

-#### Animal Handling (Emp)
-Gaining an animal's trust, directing and commanding it, as well as training it to obey commands.

 ### Knowledge
 These skills have a dominant mental aspect and are strongly related to a character's *mental attributes*.